oracle/graal/docs/reference-manual/embedding/embed-languages.md

 ## Dependency Setup

-Since GraalVM polyglot version 23.1, all necessary artifacts can be downloaded directly from Maven Central.
+Since Polyglot version 23.1, all necessary artifacts can be downloaded directly from Maven Central.
 All artifacts relevant to embedders can be found in the Maven dependency group [`org.graalvm.polyglot`](https://central.sonatype.com/namespace/org.graalvm.polyglot).
 See the [polyglot embedding demonstration](https://github.com/graalvm/polyglot-embedding-demo) on GitHub for a complete runnable example.